jankaifer/nixos/README.md

 I'm using agenix to save my secrets into this public config.

-To set update login password, you just need to run the following:
+To set an updated login password, you just need to run the following:

 ```
 cd secrets